Can shielding employees return to work after 1 August?

 - Consider another type of leave i.e. sick leave, holiday, or unpaid leave; or

-Please see the following link to the government’s guidance on the changes from 1 August -
+Please click here to view the government’s guidance on the changes from 1 August.